Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Period integrals and Gauss--Manin connections

-From this section and on, we assume the Calabi--Yau condition: $K_X \cong \mathscr{O}_X$, $H^1(\mathscr{O}_X) =0$.
 Recall that the Kuranishi space $\mathcal{M}_{\bar{X}}$ is smooth.
 In \S \ref{s:4.1}, we review well known deformation theory of Calabi--Yau 3-folds with ODPs to derive a local Torelli theorem for $\bar{X}$.
 Identifying $\M_Y$ with equisingular deformations of $\bar X$ in $\M_{\bar{X}}$, we show that periods of vanishing cycles serve as (analytic) coordinates of $\M_{\bar{X}}$ in the directions transversal to $\M_Y$.
-To study monodromy, Bryant--Griffiths formulation is reviewed in \S \ref{s:4.2} and the asymptotics of ($\beta$-)periods near $[\bar X]$ is computed in \S \ref{s:4.3}.
+To study monodromy, the Bryant--Griffiths formulation is reviewed in \S \ref{s:4.2} and the asymptotics of ($\beta$-)periods near $[\bar X]$ is computed in \S \ref{s:4.3}.
 The monodromy is determined explicitly in terms of the relation matrix $A$ (Corollary~\ref{c:monodromy}).
 The technical result (Theorem \ref{p:gnot}) is a version of nilpotent orbit theorem with non-SNC boundary, which is also needed in \S\ref{s:6}.
 Following these discussions, $B(Y)$ is shown to be a sub-theory of $B(X)$ (Corollary \ref{c:sub-sys}).